john2796/moviedb-hooks/README.md

 # 2019 _ MOVIEDB(19)

-1. `useSelector()` = Allows you to extract data from the Redux store && EQUIVALENT to the mapStateToProps argument to connect , you may call useSelector multiple times within a single function compnent .
-Each call to useSelector() creates an individual subscription to the Redux store
- Use the shallowEqual function from React-Redux as the equalityFn argument to useSelector(),

  2. `useDispatch()` = This hook returns a reference to the dispatch function from the Redux store.
 You may use it to dispatch actions as needed.
  example:
  ```